 Course Summary

-This programme offers teachers and educational professionals a flexible and tailored programme of study in contemporary education, teaching and learning.
+This MA in Contemporary Innovations in Education offers teachers and educational professionals a flexible and tailored programme of study in contemporary education, teaching and learning.
 The programme has been designed to deepen professional knowledge and understanding of contemporary educational theories, research, practices and innovations and their potential applications to a wide range of contexts, including schools, colleges and universities.

 College Link